The short answer — who’s hiring right now

 Companies are cutting roles that AI can automate and growing roles that build AI.
 If your job involves manual workflows, sales operations, or managing people who do those things, you’re in the blast radius.
 If your job involves building, deploying, or securing AI systems, demand for your skills is accelerating.

-If you want to work on AI rather than be replaced by it, these companies are building the technology everyone else is buying:
+If you want to work on AI rather than be replaced by it, these companies are building the technology everyone else is buying.
+See our culture profiles for Databricks, OpenAI, Anthropic, CoreWeave, and Glean:

-Databricks 841 roles · $62B valuation OpenAI 657 roles Anthropic 437 roles · Frontier AI safety CoreWeave 265 roles · GPU infrastructure Glean 189 roles · Enterprise AI search Scale AI 158 roles · AI data platform
+Databricks 756 roles · $62B valuation OpenAI 715 roles Anthropic 370 roles · Frontier AI safety Harvey 251 roles · Legal AI CoreWeave 240 roles · GPU infrastructure

 The AI boom requires infrastructure.
-These companies are building the picks and shovels:
+Datadog, Snowflake, Crusoe, and Stripe are building the picks and shovels:

 If you’re based in Europe or looking for European opportunities, these companies are actively growing: